Zacks Earnings Trends Highlights: JPMorgan, Citigroup, Wells Fargo, Meta and Nvidia

 Here are the key points:

-The March-quarter reporting cycle will really get going once JPMorgan JPM, Citigroup C and Wells Fargo WFC release their results on April 12th.
-But early results from companies with fiscal quarters ending in February have been coming out in recent days.
-Through April 3rd, we have seen such early Q1 results from 18 S&P 500 members.
+The March-quarter reporting cycle will really get going once JPMorgan JPM, Citigroup C and Wells Fargo WFC release their results on Friday.
+However, early results from companies with fiscal quarters ending in February have been coming out in recent days.
+Through April 9th, we have seen such early Q1 results from 20 S&P 500 members.

 These early results appear to reconfirm the trends we have been seeing in recent quarters, with growth modestly accelerating and positive surprises relatively hard to come by.
 Overall, there are no major surprises at this early stage in the reporting cycle.